ministryofjustice/money-to-prisoners-cashbook/README.md

 ### Alternative: Docker

-In order to run a server that's exactly similar to the production machines, you need to have [Docker](https://www.docker.com/products/developer-tools) installed.
+In order to run a server that’s exactly similar to the production machines, you need to have [Docker](https://www.docker.com/products/developer-tools) installed.
 Run

 ```shell